-- If you can’t come early in the morning, consider a shuttle service in high season.
+- If you can’t come early in the morning, consider a shuttle service in the high season.

 - From November to February, tourist traffic is low during the winter months, and the waterfalls are still impressive.
 If the snow falls, you will have an exceptionally fairy-tale scenery.

-More Multnomah Falls Photography Tips, you will find in the last part of article.
+More Multnomah Falls Photography Tips, which you will find in the last part of the article.

 Multnomah Falls Lodging

-You will find the largest selection of accommodation at great prices in Portland.
+You will find the largest selection of accommodations at great prices in Portland.

 Multnomah Falls Hike

 How long does it take to hike to Multnomah Falls?

 You don’t need to go hiking to see the waterfall, feel the mist of water on your face, and take spectacular photos of it.
 You will experience it all by walking just 5 minutes from the parking lot at the base of the waterfall.
 It’s only 0.2 miles to a scenic footbridge.
 So if you pass through, you have little time, no hiking boots or rain protection for your camera, stay at the base of the waterfall, and enjoy the view.
 More about taking photos you will find in the part Multnomah Falls Photography Tips.